 How to make crispy keto zucchini fritters

 There are 6 necessary steps that make these zucchini pancakes crispy:

-Yes, you can bake fritters on a baking tray covered with a lightly greased parchment paper.
-But be aware that this recipe would not be crispy if baked and I do not recommend baking them for a crispy fritter.
+Yes, you can bake fritters on a baking tray covered with lightly greased parchment paper.
+But be aware that this recipe would not be crispy if baked, and I do not recommend baking them for a crispy fritter.

 If you really want to try this option, bake your fritters at 200C (400F) for 15 minutes, flip and bake for 15 more minutes.

 More keto zucchini recipes

 If you need more low carb recipes to use your summer zucchini, I have plenty of keto zucchini recipes for you to try: